Mill Race 2.0 Restoration

 Mill Race site ten years after planting (2022):

 This area is home to an abundance of wildlife, including Spring Chinook, beaver, red-legged frogs, northwestern pond turtles and migratory birds.
 Deer and bald eagles have also been spotted in the area.

 Trees planted here include Oregon ash, black cottonwood, white alder, red alder, cascara, Pacific willow, and others.
 Shrubs planted here include Oregon grape, redosier dogwood, Douglas spirea, common snowberry, oceanspray, twinberry, and several species of willow.

 This site will be maintained for 20 years by The Freshwater Trust through the Metropolitan Wastewater Management Commission’s Water Quality Trading Program, which requires projects to meet defined performance standards.
 Stewardship includes reducing invasive weeds such as Himalayan blackberry, Canada thistle, yellow flag iris, and reed canarygrass from overtaking the project area.
-Because beaver are very active in this area, wire cages are placed around selected trees to reduce browse.
+Because beaver are very active in this area, wire cages are placed around selected trees to reduce browse damage.

 The Freshwater Trust selects sites using its StreamBank® BasinScout® tool, which prioritizes many potential sites based on different environmental benefits.
 Sites throughout the Upper Willamette basin are modeled to quantify the amount of thermal benefit (shade) possible under restored conditions.
 This allows the team to locate the most high-impact planting sites and work with willing landowners to restore them.

 The Freshwater Trust closely monitors this restoration project to ensure that it is on track to meet performance standards and to identify stewardship needs.
 Additionally, sites in the water quality trading program have independent third-party verifiers that confirm that the site is meeting its performance targets and generating the environmental benefits needed to comply with the wastewater permit requirements.